jtimlin/picagram/README.md

 -   React Share for ShareModal [react-share](https://www.npmjs.com/package/react-share)

--   Inspiration and code from [sonic-explorers](https://github.com/nacht-falter/sonic-explorers) to Notifications.
+-   Inspiration and code from [sonic-explorers](https://github.com/nacht-falter/sonic-explorers) to Notifications and ConfirmationModal both have been changed and suited to Picagram.

 **The below Docs were used extensively throughout the project build:**